maevadevs/Rust-Developer-Foundation/04.Ownership/readme.md

 ### Mutable Reference

-- We can change the fuction parameters references to be mutable using `&mut`
+- We can change the function parameters references to be mutable using `&mut`
-  - This makes it very clear that the function will mutate the value it borrows
+  - This makes it very clear that the function will mutate the value of the reference it borrows
 - **But the target variable itself also needs to be `mut`**
 - This allows the borrowed value to be modified